nemonik/hands-on-DevOps/docs/markdown.md

 > and serve as a preemptive strike against anyone who has noticed
 > what a callus and delusional ass you have become._

-The opening monolog to the Blue Man Group’s _I Feel Love_ https://www.youtube.com/watch?v=8vBKI3ya-l0
+The opening monologue to the Blue Man Group’s _I Feel Love_ https://www.youtube.com/watch?v=8vBKI3ya-l0
 </small>

 --

-I kid, but in all serious the sentimanet of this seminal book still holds true.
+I kid, but in all serious the sentiment of this seminal book still holds true.

 --